RiskyMH/EmailThing/README.md

 ### How to set up the database and app?

 There was a lot of hard-coding that I have done in this.
-However, after setting up the database, you will need to manual create yourself an account in the `User` table with admin access.
+However, after setting up the database, you can run the [`create-admin.ts`](./scripts/create-admin.ts) script to make an admin user.
 This will allow you to create other users (through `/api/invite`) and manage the app.

 Currently, there isn't a way to add default domains, so you will also need to manual add those using the `default_domain` table.
 I also have hard coded the url to send emails through, so you will need to change that in the appropriate files.